 Some common conditions installed under Intervention Orders are:

-For a full list of the various conditions that might be listed on Family Violence Notice or Intervention Order you can view the legislation here.
+For a full list of the various conditions that might be listed on a Family Violence Notice or Intervention Order, you can view the legislation here.

 Defences to Breach of Intervention Order

-Typically, the basis for defending a breach of Intervention Order will involve a factual dispute about whether a breach did or did not occur.
+Typically, the basis for defending a breach of an Intervention Order will involve a factual dispute about whether a breach did or did not occur.
 Depending upon the particular circumstances of the case other defences that might be considered include self-defence, mental impairment, or necessity.

-What are the Court Outcomes for Breach Intervention Order Offences?
+Sentencing Outcomes for Breach of Family Violence Intervention Order

 The Victorian Court of Appeal has stated in several cases that the principal sentencing purpose for family violence offending is deterrence (Pasinis v The Queen VSCA 97; Wati Marrah v the Queen [2014} VSCA 119; Portelli v The Queen .